 Flagstaff is an ideal launching point for day trips all over northern Arizona.
 These 13 places to see, from National Parks and monuments to state parks and recreation areas near Flagstaff, make for the best day trips from Flagstaff.
 More than just Grand Canyon National Park, there are over a dozen historic sites, natural marvels, and cultural hives that make northern Arizona a grand destination.
 Here, we've grouped nearby must-see places together into the 6 best day trips you can do from Flagstaff.

 The Grand Canyon is a day trip unto itself, and it's the number one day trip upon which Flagstaff visitors embark.
 Located just 90 miles (90 minutes) from downtown Flagstaff, you can hardly come to Flagstaff and NOT visit the Grand Canyon.
 The South Rim of Grand Canyon National Park is truly a wonder to behold.
-As a day trip, you'll probably experience the Grand Canyon like most visitors do; driving to the South Rim, walking along the Rim Trail, attending free ranger programs, browsing in the visitor centers, riding the free shuttles along the rim and taking photos at the various overlooks.
+As a day trip, you'll probably experience the Grand Canyon as most visitors do; driving to the South Rim, walking along the Rim Trail, attending free ranger programs, browsing in the visitor centers, riding the free shuttles along the rim and taking photos at the various overlooks.

 Plan on an 8- to 10-hour day trip, including 3 hours of round-trip driving, whether you drive yourself or take a guided ground or railway tour; the latter departs from Williams, AZ.
 If you're driving yourself, you'll find that there are three distinct routes from Flagstaff to the South Rim.
-You'll find a full set of driving directions here and a map of each of the three routes.

 A visit to Walnut Canyon National Monument offers visitors a chance to take a walk back in time to 300 A.D.
-Take 60-90 minutes to hike along the Rim or Island Trails to view 25 ancient Sinaguan cliff dwellings.
+Take 60-90 minutes to hike along the Rim or Island Trails to view 25 ancient Sinagua cliff dwellings.

 Next up, a drive up to Sunset Crater Volcano, whose eruption 900 years ago forever changed the ancient people, flora and fauna.
 Allow 2 hours to hike both the Lava Flow Trail and the Lenox Crater Trail and stop at the Visitor Center.